-These business leaders have adopted different tactics, such as mergers and acquisitions, alliances, accreditations, etc., intending to secure a high share of sales in the cannabis testing market.
+These business leaders have adopted different tactics, such as mergers and acquisitions, to secure a better position in the cannabis testing market.
 For example, on 29 January 2021, MCR Labs, a Massachusetts-based cannabis testing firm, has recently opened a laboratory in Allentown and has started to approve and analyze product samples for medical marijuana licensees.

 In January 2019, Anandia Laboratories announced the inauguration of the Cannes Innovation Center (CIC) to develop cannabis using modern plant breeding tools.
 This facility will allow the company to expand its product portfolio and customer base.